Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms

 In particular, if \(|\nabla\rho|=1\) almost everywhere, then \(m\equiv 1\) and the design equation reduces to

 This produces several natural families of phases favorable to the uniform regime.

-\paragraph{(i) Transverse coordinates.} If \(\rho\) is a transverse coordinate with \(|\nabla\rho|=1\), for instance a signed distance in a tubular neighborhood or a vertical coordinate in a product-type region, then any phase of the form
+\paragraph{(i) Transverse coordinates.} If \(\rho\) is a transverse coordinate with \(|\nabla\rho|=1\), for instance a signed distance in a tubular neighborhood or a vertical coordinate in a product-type region, then every phase of the form

 satisfies